 $ service network-manager restart

-The name servers can also be entered in the interface configuration.
+nameservers can also be defined in the interface configuration.

 $ vi /etc/network/interfaces